levibostian/KleinCompiler/readme_type_checker.txt

 /// Design of Solution:
 1. Symbol table implemented as a Racket hash table.
+   Maps all identifiers found (function calls, function definitions, function parameters, function variables) with it's type to easily retrieve later in type checker.
 2. Our type checker function implemented through struct comparison.
-Each struct type re-created into a new struct containing it's data type.
+Each struct type is re-created into a new struct containing a new field for the data type.

+***Note:
+Printer for type checker prints 'void' for identifiers not located inside of the body of a function.

 /// Parser Execution:
 ***Must have racket language installed to execute parser.